Westland temperate forests: Disturbances

 Human activity has been one of the major disturbances in the New Zealand Westland rainforest.
 At one point the Māori used to set intentional fires that affected the forests growing on the South Island.
 This greatly altered the landscape, and much of the forest along the east side of the South Island was replaced by grasslands.

 Both fires and logging have been major disturbances in the Westland forest area.
 Currently there is no logging going on in native forested areas of New Zealand.
 Much of the temperate rainforest found in Westland New Zealand has been dedicated to conservation purposes.

-Some of the stands that feature rata-kamahi have trouble with die-back caused in part by opossums that like to find shelter within older trees (around 300 years), especially ones that grow on fertile ground.
+Some of the stands that feature rata-kamahi have trouble with die-back caused in part by possums that like to find shelter within older trees (around 300 years), especially ones that grow on fertile ground.

 Changes in climate may affect Westland temperate rainforests in the future.
 There is a chance that increased frequencies of droughts may instigate increased risk of fire, causing potential for replacement of current rainforest vegetation with fire-adapted plants.